AbdulmalekAlshugaa/NewsApplication/README.md

 #  Project Overview
-The developed application is an application with the aim to display a list of movies where the user can able to view detail about the movie as well as ass book the desired movie in an easy and smooth way.
-The user can able to filter the movies based on top rated, popularity, and alphabetical options.
+The developed application is an application with the aim to display a list of news where the user can able to view the tile of  the news as well as .
+The user can able to filter the news peroid such as 1 day , 7 days and 30 days options.
 In addition, the developer will consume one of the popular movies API which will be attached later to this documentation.
  ## Main Features
 1. Java
 2. MVVM